PyStatQuest/work_hub/README.md

 Hey folks!
-You'll find all the projects related to Data Science here.
+You'll find all the projects related programming languages,libraries,frameworks used in Data Science here.